top of page

 The adjective 'euphoric' draws its etymological origins from the ancient Greek language.
 It is rooted in the combination of two Greek words: 'εὖ' (eu), meaning 'good,' and 'φέρω' (phero), which translates to 'to bear' or 'to carry.'
 This combination forms the word 'εὐφορία' (euphoria), which in its original context referred to a sense of well-being and happiness that one carries or bears within.
 It signified a state of intense joy, elation, or happiness, often associated with a heightened sense of pleasure or contentment.
 Over time, this Greek term was adopted into English as 'euphoric,' retaining its connotation of intense happiness and bliss, making it a fitting word to describe moments of great joy and elation in contemporary language.

-Quiz: Find the meaning of the adjective euphoric:
+Find the correct meaning of the adjective euphoric:

 Try Again!